cardillan/mindcode/doc/syntax/SYNTAX.markdown

 * **Explicit variable declarations.** All variables must be declared before being used, even variables representing linked blocks.
 The variables are valid in the code block in which they were declared.

 > [!TIP]
 > At this moment, several code blocks can exist in the global scope.
 They are compiled in the order in which they're encountered in the program.
+In future versions of Mindcode, however, multiple top-level code blocks might be disallowed.

 The requirement to declare variables explicitly helps to identify misspelled variable names, as unknown variable names cause compilation errors, and cases when a single variable is used for multiple different purposes, as repeated variable declarations also cause compilation errors.